fer-bot/helios-voting/helios.md

     return m
 ```

-Everyone can then validate the authority's proof and the voting result from the bulletin board to make sure the voting result is not rigged using these knowledge.
+Everyone can then validate the authority's proof and the voting result from the bulletin board to make sure the voting result is not rigged using this knowledge.

 #### Thank you for reading until the end :-)